 bytes_written_uncompressed UInt64— Number of bytes written, uncompressed.

-Contains metrics which can be calculated instantly, or have an current value.
-For example, a number of simultaneously processed queries, the current value for replica delay.
+Contains metrics which can be calculated instantly, or have a current value.
+For example, the number of simultaneously processed queries or the current replica delay.
 This table is always up to date.

 SELECT * FROM system.metrics LIMIT 10